 Atrial flutter may be caused by the following:

-Risk factors that increase your chance of developing atrial flutter include:
+Factors that increase your chance of atrial flutter include:

 Atrial flutter is more likely to develop in older adults.